The University of Leeds Postgraduate Research Student Lifecycle

-The Document Directory contains all documentation relevant to Research Degrees at York St John University, with a specific page for University of Leeds research degree programmes.
+The Document Directory contains all regulatory documentation relevant to Research Degrees at York St John University, with a specific page for University of Leeds research degree programmes.
 Please refer to the Document Directory as you read the Quality Gateway.

 The links below provide information on the process and requirements for research degrees: